judovana/WorstCrossWords/README.md

      2
 ```
 where word1w (note the intersection, connected intentionally) and word2 are words
-Especially the `word1word2` case with intersection is very confusing, sorry.
+Especially the `word1word2` case with intersection is very confusing, sorry. (as it writes as AAAAABBBBB (where correct is something like AAAAA(AB)BBBB)